Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-iOS.md

 	self.context = [ADAuthenticationContext authenticationContextWithAuthority:self.authority];

 In the [O365-iOS-Unified-API-Connect](https://github.com/OfficeDev/O365-iOS-Unified-API-Connect) sample we created a singleton authentication class (**AuthenticationManager**) for demonstration purposes that is initialized with the authority and required parameters.
-Again, this is class serves merely an example on how to approach the authentication workflow.
+Again, this class is merely an example on how to approach the authentication workflow.
 A code segment of interest: